ahmed-machine/asfg/README.md

 Automated georectification pipeline for declassified Cold War-era reconnaissance satellite imagery (1959-1984).
 Given a scanned film frame and a modern georeferenced basemap, the pipeline registers the historical image to the reference through coarse localization, neural feature matching, grid optimization, and optical flow refinement.
 The output is a geometrically corrected GeoTIFF.

 The imagery comes from three declassification releases under [Executive Order 12951](https://www.govinfo.gov/content/pkg/FR-1995-02-28/pdf/95-5050.pdf): [Declass-1](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-declassified-data-declassified-satellite-imagery-1) (1995, CORONA/ARGON/LANYARD 1960-1972), [Declass-2](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-declassified-data-declassified-satellite-imagery-2) (2002, KH-7/KH-9 1963-1980), and [Declass-3](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-declassified-data-declassified-satellite-imagery-3) (2011, remaining KH-7/KH-9 missions).
+Over 1.5 million of these images exist but the vast majority hasn't been georeferenced or orthorectified due to the manual labor required.

 ![Feature matching between reference (left) and target KH-9 frame (right)](assets/feature-matching-example.jpg)

+## Hypothesis
+Historical satellite film georectification as a process is still dependent on manual identification of geographic features (GCPs).
+Significant research has been done on vision transformers identifying features in modern satellite imagery.
+Rapid development of urban land cover and shoreline between modern satellite imagery and imagery from 50-60 years makes it very unstable and difficult to reliably match features across this temporal distance, even for humans.

+To resolve this, we attempt to reduce the temporal distance by referencing historic satellite imagery.
+For a given region, we manually georeference one of the earliest film images captured with full coverage (i.e. 1965).
+The manually aligned image is used as a feature matching reference for automatically identified features in successive film captures (<1-2 years).
+We progress chronologically through the dataset (1960 to 1980), reference matching each successive image against each prior aligned image in the same coarse area.

+Additionally, SoTA vision transformer models require fine-tuning for use with historic imagery (e.g LoRA with matched pairs across camera systems).
+To ensure high fidelity, we build safe guards around sample distribution (i.e. to avoid overfitting on urban areas), confidence thresholds, and outlier filtering prior to warping.

 ## Supported camera systems